Jonathan2251/lbd/source/gpu.rst

 [#texturemapping]_.

 To get to know how animation for a 3D modeling, please look video here [#animation1]_.
-According the video for skeleton animation, setting the joints poistion at different poses and giving time to each pose (keyframe) as :numref:`animation`.
+According to the video for skeleton animation, setting the joints poistion at different poses and giving time to each pose (keyframe) as :numref:`animation`.

 .. _animation: